 - Take pictures.
 To help prove what happened, it is a good idea to take photographs as soon as possible following an accident.

 - Seek medical treatment.
 Although your psychological injuries are unlikely to present immediately, you should attend A&E for treatment of any physical symptoms.
-Later on, a medical assessment will be arranged where any psychological suffering would be reviewed.
+Later on, a medical assessment will be arranged where any psychological suffering will be reviewed.

 After you have collected as much evidence as possible, or want to know how we can help in collecting evidence, please contact us today.